zrmartin71/HTB_Write_Ups/HTB_Chase.md

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/cbed6a60-5274-407b-84f0-43444db56387)

-This is my first time using Wireshark without any guidance, so I'm just gonna look around at the different tabs and see how I can use them.
+This is my first time using Wireshark without guidance, so I'm just gonna look around at the different tabs and see how to use them.
 There's a total of 216 packets, so I'm not going to look at them one by one.
-I'll first try filtering them by http protocol.
+I'll first try filtering them by HTTP protocol.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/a5deadc1-212b-4447-9fb1-0f50df19764c)